joomlacorner/magento2-module-trojan-request-blocker/README.md

 [Protecting Your Magento Store from Trojan Orders: Introducing the Trojan Request Blocker](https://wp.me/p8DGlE-2k5)

 There you'll have a video explaining how it works and how you can use it.

+## Fake User Registration Restriction Configuration

+The extension includes a powerful fake user registration restriction feature that helps prevent fake accounts from being created.
+To configure this feature:

+1. Go to **Admin Panel > Stores > Configuration > System > Fake User Registration Restriction**
+2. Enable the "Enable Fake User Restriction" option
+3. Configure the following settings:
+   - **Blocked Email Domains**: Add email domains to block (one per line)
+     - Example: `temp-mail.org`, `10minutemail.com`, `guerrillamail.com`
+   - **Blocked Email Addresses**: Add specific email addresses to block (one per line)
+     - Example: `test@example.com`, `fake@domain.com`, `admin@test.com`
+   - **Blocked First Name Patterns**: Add patterns to block in first names (one per line)
+     - Example: `test`, `fake`, `admin`, `user`
+   - **Blocked Last Name Patterns**: Add patterns to block in last names (one per line)
+     - Example: `test`, `fake`, `admin`, `user`
+   - **Error Message**: Customize the error message shown when registration is blocked

+### How It Works

+The extension validates customer registration data during:
+- **Customer Account Creation**: When users create new accounts
+- **Guest Checkout**: When guests place orders without creating accounts
+- **Registered Customer Checkout**: When registered customers update their information

+If any of the configured patterns are detected in the email domain, specific email address, first name, or last name, the registration/checkout process will be blocked with the configured error message.

 ## Further Reading